 - Format.
 Many employers insist on digital files for resume submissions; in fact, some won’t even accept a paper copy at all.
 If you have only one print-out of your resume, you’ll be forced to scan it; this could result in a poor-quality file that won’t automatically populate key fields when you apply for positions.

 - Design.
 Once upon a time, employers wanted resumes that were clear and to the point in black and white, written out in the Times New Roman font.
 These days, it’s okay to get a bit more creative with the font and arrangement of your resume’s sections.
-Even adding a little colour is encouraged; however, you’re to aim for readability, so don’t go overboard.
+Even adding a little colour is encouraged; however, the paramount need is for readability, so don’t go overboard.

 - Your email address.
 A Yahoo, AOL or Hotmail address is no longer considered professional.
 Thankfully, this mistake has a fast and easy fix; you can create a Gmail account on Google in minutes.
 Gmail is a tech-savvy, up-to-date, free option that won’t hurt your prospects.

 - Outdated technology or skills.
 Review your skillset and make sure your proficiencies, if listed, reflect current technology and platforms.
-Your skills in Microsoft Paint, Works, and other outdated software won’t help you get a job, but they could eliminate you from consideration.
+Your skills in WordPerfect and other superseded software won’t help you get a job, but they could eliminate you from consideration.
 Listing your Y2K preparedness skills is also a sure-fire way to look out of touch with the times–unless you know that a potential employer needs those specific skills.

 - Graduation dates.
 Your education matters, but graduation dates that are too far in the past could indicate that you’re nearing retirement.
 While age discrimination is illegal, mentioning those dates could lead to your resume entering the “reject” pile.
 To give yourself the best chance of getting your foot in the door, consider removing the dates.